 “Please come, buddy!
 We have to go!
 That boy wants to kill you.
 But we’re not going to let that happen, right?”
 Sam paused, recognizing that all of her ideas on how to save the dog had failed, just like how her efforts to protect her mom and the baby had backfired.
 I can’t let that happen again.
-Her stomach clenched, started eating itself from the inside, acid working its way up her esophagus.
+Her stomach clenched.
 Before she realized it, her eyes had welled up with tears.
-Suddenly she was back there, holding her mom’s hand on the floor at the market that morning months ago.
+Suddenly she was back there, on the floor, holding her mom’s hand at the market that morning months ago.
 “I tried to protect them too,” she whispered.

 Sam looked out towards the ski runs on Mount Blue and beyond.
-In the distance, White Fang stuck out atop Mount Deeman and her gaze rested on the white peak for a moment, the memory of her first trip there with her mom when she was eleven filling her thoughts.
+In the distance, White Fang stuck out atop Mount Deeman and her gaze rested on the white peak for a moment, her thoughts drifting to the memory of her first trip there when she was eleven.

-Sam had dreamed about it for years; it was a big challenge at the time.
+She had dreamed about it for years — it was a big challenge at the time.
 She was determined to climb the icy peak, but she had to save money from her paper route, pet-sitting and other odd jobs to pay for crampons and ice tools.
 When the day came that she could finally afford the gear to make the climb, she couldn’t sleep for a week.